allianceauth/allianceauth/docs/installation/services/mumble.md

 # Mumble

+Add `services.modules.mumble` to your `INSTALLED_APPS` list and run migrations before continuing with this guide to ensure the service is installed.

 ## Overview
 Mumble is a free voice chat server.
 While not as flashy as teamspeak, it has all the functionality and is easier to customize.
 And is better.
 I may be slightly biased.